Raito-95/sample-code/README.md

 ## Overview

-This repository contains various projects and examples demonstrating programming concepts and practical applications.
-The content is organized into categories such as algorithms, applications, data structures, and more.
+This repository contains various demo projects and sample code that demonstrate programming concepts and practical applications.
+The content is organized by topics such as algorithms, data structures, utility modules, and more.

 ---

-## Main Categories
+## Project Structure

-* **Algorithms**: Examples and implementations of different algorithms.
+- **Algorithms**: Implementations of common algorithms such as sorting, searching, and recursion.
-* **Applications**: Practical applications including automation scripts and tools.
+- **Applications**: Practical tools, scripts, and automation examples.
-* **DataStructures**: Implementations of common data structures.
+- **DataStructures**: Implementations of various data structures like lists, trees, stacks, queues, etc.
-* **Doc**: Documentation and tutorials covering foundational and advanced topics.
+- **Doc**: Internal documentation, notes, and tutorial materials.
-* **Stream**: Tools for handling video or data streaming.
+- **Stream**: Tools for working with video or data streaming.
-* **tests**: Code and framework for running tests.
+- **tests**: Unit tests used to verify the correctness of individual modules.

 ---

 ## Installation

-To set up the project locally, it's recommended to use a virtual environment to manage dependencies.
+It is recommended to use a Python virtual environment to isolate project dependencies.

-### 1. Create and activate virtual environment
+### 1. Create and activate a virtual environment

-**On macOS/Linux:**
+**macOS/Linux:**

 ```bash
 python3 -m venv venv
 source venv/bin/activate
 ```

-**On Windows:**
+**Windows:**

 ```bash
 python -m venv venv